kazupon/vue-cli-plugin-p11n/README.md

 > :warning: This project is WIP

-Vue CLI 3 plugin to pluginize your Vue Project
+Vue CLI 3 plugin to pluginize your Vue project

 ## TODO